Portugal national rugby union team: 1990s

 From 1989 to 1990, the 1991 World Cup qualifiers were held for the European nations.
 Portugal started in Round 2b in October 1989.
 They defeated Czechoslovakia 15 to 13 in Ricant to advance to Round 2c.
 However here they were defeated by the Netherlands 32–3 and eliminated from qualifying.

 Portugal again participated in the 1995 World Cup qualifying competition for European teams, starting in Round 1.
 They were pooled in the West Group, and defeated Belgium and Switzerland, but lost to Spain, advancing into Round 2.
 Here Wales defeated them, and they lost to Spain.

-Portugal began play in Pool 3 of Round B in the European qualifying competition for the 1999 Rugby World Cup.
-Portugal won all their group matches except for the one against Spain, but still finished second in the group, which took them into Pool 3 of Round C. All games were held in Edinburgh, Scotland.
+Portugal began in Pool 3 of Round B in the European qualifying competition for the 1999 Rugby World Cup.
+Portugal won all their group matches, except for the one against Spain, and still finished second in the group, which took them into Pool 3 of Round C. All games were held in Edinburgh, Scotland.
 Portugal lost 85–11 to Scotland, and 21–17 to Spain.
 Both Scotland and Spain went through to the World Cup; Portugal went into repechage, where Portugal lost a home and away series to Uruguay.

 2000s

-In 2002 Portugal began playing for a place in the 2003 Rugby World Cup in Pool A of Round 3 of the European qualifying tournament.
+In 2002, Portugal began playing for a place in the 2003 Rugby World Cup in Pool A of Round 3 of the European qualifying tournament.
 They were grouped with Spain and Poland.
 Each nation only won one game, though on for and against Portugal finished second to Spain.
 Portugal were knocked out of competition.
-In 2003–04 Portugal won the European Nations Cup, losing only one match to win their first championship.
-In 2004 Professor Tomaz Morais, coach of the Portugal national team at both sevens and fifteen a side, was nominated for the IRB's coach of the year award.
+In 2003–04, Portugal won the European Nations Cup, losing only one match to win their first championship.
+In 2004, Professor Tomaz Morais, coach of the Portugal national team at both sevens and fifteen a side, was nominated for the IRB's coach of the year award.
 This was a remarkable achievement for a coach from a third tier rugby nation.
 Morais has been credited with much of Portugal's progress in recent years.

-In 2006 it was announced that Portugal would receive a grant from the IRB to help develop their rugby to Tier 2 standard.
-Few details have been released thus far regarding how the money will be spent but it is hoped it will ensure that Portugal's rugby will be able to move onto the next level.
-In 2006 the inaugural IRB Nations Cup was hosted in Lisbon.
-The tournament featured Portugal, Russia, Argentina A and Italy A. It is anticipated that this will become an annual event and another medium through which the Portugal national team can develop their skills.
+In 2006, it was announced that Portugal would receive a grant from the IRB to help develop their rugby to Tier 2 standard.
+Few details were released regarding how the money was spent, but it was hoped it would ensure that Portugal's rugby would be able to move onto the next level.
+In 2006, the inaugural IRB Nations Cup was hosted in Lisbon.
+The tournament featured Portugal, Russia, Argentina A and Italy A.